mastah43/udacity-carnd-p2/writeup.md

 [image6]: ./test_images/30kmh-32.png "30 km/h Sign"
 [image7]: ./test_images/70kmh-32.png "70 km/h Sign"
 [image8]: ./test_images/80kmh-32.png "80 km/h Sign"
+[softmax]: ./visualization/test_images_softmax.png "Softmax Results"
+[feature_maps]: ./visualization/model_visualization.png "Feature Maps"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/mastah43/udacity-carnd-p2/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used python standard library functions to calculate summary statistics of the traffic signs data set: